Senior Lecturer in Criminology

 Please see our Integrated Foundation Year page for more details.

-Every Criminology student (Single and Joint Honours) receives an undergraduate membership to the British Society of Criminology (BSC) for the entirety of their degree.
+Every Criminology student receives an undergraduate membership to the British Society of Criminology (BSC) for the entirety of their degree.
 Benefits of the membership include access to e-bulletins and newsletters, access to free BSC seminars and events, discounted rates to attend BSC events and many more.
 Check out the full Member Benefits list.

-There are a variety of assessments used on the BA Criminology degree including essays, historical investigations, role plays, posters and end of year examinations.
+There are a variety of assessments used on the BA Criminology degree including essays, historical investigations, posters and end of year examinations.
 The assessments allow you to engage with the subject to nurture your talent and cultivate your success.